backdrop-contrib/schema_metatag/README.md

 Read more about Schema.org, JSON-LD, and how this module works in an article on Lullabot.com:
-Create SEO Juice From JSON LD Structured Data in Drupal https://www.lullabot.com/articles/create-seo-juice-by-adding-json-ld-structured-data-to-drupal-8.
+Create SEO Juice From JSON LD Structured Data in Backdrop https://www.lullabot.com/articles/create-seo-juice-by-adding-json-ld-structured-data-to-drupal-8.

 Since the Schema.org [1] list is huge, and growing, this module only provides a